Using microbiology services

 Significant bacterial isolates will be reported as present in either a ‘heavy growth’, a ‘moderate growth’ or a ‘scanty growth’ or in some cases where it is the only isolate and is an established pathogen simply being ‘isolated’.

 The amount of growth corresponds to the amount of bacterial growth obtained from the sample on the culture plates.
-Heavy growth indicates that the organism was present in all areas of the culture plates, moderate indicates half the plate was covered and scanty indicates that the organism was only present in the initial sample inoculum.
+Heavy growth indicates that the organism was present in all areas of the culture plates.
+Moderate growth indicates half the plate was covered.
+Scanty growth indicates that the organism was only present in the initial sample inoculum.

 Susceptible (or sensitive): a bacterial strain is said to be susceptible to a given antibiotic, when it is inhibited in vitro by a concentration of drug that is associated with a high likelihood of therapeutic success.